Law Enforcement Torch Run

 At its most fully developed, the Torch Run initiative encompasses a variety of fundraising vehicles in addition to the Torch Run itself, such as T-shirt or merchandise sales, donations or pledges for runners in the Torch Run, corporate donations, special events such as Polar Plunges, golf tournaments or other events that have local appeal.

-South Dakota Law Enforcement Torch Run:
+30 Years of South Dakota Law Enforcement Torch Run:

 The Torch Run started in South Dakota in 1988, with two runs.
 One was a run from Mt.
 Rushmore to Rapid City and the other was from Sioux Falls to Vermillion.
 Almost $1,000.00 was raised.
 This event was repeated again in 1990 with the same amount of funds raised.